Well good grief, that-kind-of-woman! It's time to grow up! Christmas is a season, not one fantabulous, frenzied, gluttonous day of explosive excess!

 And, there are so many fun ways to celebrate it for one entire month!

-One of the cutest ideas I've ever heard of to sparkle up a family Christmas gathering belongs to my "sister," Vonda.
+One of the cutest ideas I've ever heard to sparkle up a family Christmas gathering belongs to my new sister, Vonda.
 Her five sons* bring their wives or girlfriends to participate in a competition that they look forward to every year.
 The girls are asked to bring an appetizer, and the guys, a dessert.
 But not just any appetizer or dessert!
 When the table is laden, everyone votes for their favorite.
-Points are awarded in categories such as "presentation," "taste" and "effort."
+Points are awarded in categories such as presentation, taste and effort.
 Generous restaurant gift cards are prizes that go to the two top winners.
 My daughter, Christy, loves searching her cookbooks early in the season for entry ideas.
 It is so much fun watching her enthusiasm while she plans, observing her husband fumble around in the kitchen with his dessert. and even more fun to find out who the winners were.
 Last year, one of them was Christy!

 And, the lovely, creative hostess?
-Well, isn't she one smart little cookie/hors d'oeuvre?
+Well, isn't she one smart little hors d'oeuvre?
 She doesn't have to worry her pretty little head off about providing "award winning" appetizers and desserts every year!

 In the meantime, here's a few pictures from last year's event!

 |To those who suggest that I exaggerate, for comedic effect, the "help" I receive from my feline crew, |

 please examine this picture carefully!